 The conditions were not there, says Lecornu about the opportunities to continue governing.

 Many ministers from the predecessor François Bayrou's time had, after slow negotiations, agreed to remain in the new government, but when the whole became clear on Sunday evening, the criticism became so harsh that some regretted it.
-Among other things, Interior Minister Bruno Retailleau went out and said that this government does not mean the new start that is required.
+Among other things, the Minister of the Interior Bruno Retailleau went out and said that this government does not mean the new start that is required.

 "Back to the ballot boxes"

 Lecornu was appointed as the government builder just under a month ago, by President Macron.
-Then, François Bayrou had resigned after less than a year, and after losing a vote of no confidence in parliament.
+Then, François Bayrou had resigned after just a few months in office, after losing a vote of no confidence in parliament.

-Stability cannot be restored unless we go back to the ballot boxes and dissolve the National Assembly, he continues.
+Stability cannot be restored unless we go back to the ballot boxes, he continues, and gets support from the party's former leader Marine Le Pen.

-And Mathilde Panot, group leader of the left-wing party LFI, repeats the demand for Macron to also resign.
+And Mathilde Panot, group leader of the left-wing party LFI, repeats the demand for Macron to resign as well.

 The countdown has begun, she says according to French media.